crabbydev/rustch/README.md

 ### Reporting Issues
 - Use the [issue tracker](https://github.com/crabbydev/rustch/issues)
-- Include your distribution and rfetch version
+- Include your distribution and rustch version
 - Provide terminal output if relevant

 ### Pull Requests